ratify-project/ratify/docs/examples/ratify-on-aws.md

 # Ratify on AWS

 This guide will explain how to get up and running with Ratify on AWS using EKS and ECR.
 This will involve setting up necessary AWS resources, installing necessary components, and configuring them properly.
 Once everything is set up we will walk through a simple scenario of verifying the signature on a container image at deployment time.

 By the end of this guide you will have a public ECR repository, an EKS cluster with Gatekeeper and Ratify installed, and have validated that only images signed with a particular key can be deployed.

+> Note: The Cosign verifier with ratify today only supports images in a public (non-authenticated) registry.

 This guide assumes you are starting from scratch, but portions of the guide can be skipped if you have an existing EKS cluster or ECR repository.

 ## Table of Contents

 1. [Prerequisites](#prerequisites)
 2. [Setting Up ECR](#set-up-ecr)
 3. [Setting Up EKS](#set-up-eks)